Karan Kundrra

 Karan Kundrra (born 11 October 1984) is an Indian actor who works in Hindi-language television and films.
 One of the highest-paid television actors in India, he made his acting debut with Ekta Kapoor's popular television show Kitani Mohabbat Hai (2009).
-He tried his luck in cricket, comedy and politics but for no avail.
-He is believed to be an upcoming star.

 Kundrra went on to star in several TV shows like Kitani Mohabbat Hai 2, Yeh Kahan Aa Gaye Hum, Dil Hi Toh Hai, Yeh Rishta Kya Kehlata Hai and Tere Ishq Mein Ghayal.
 He has also hosted reality shows like MTV Roadies, MTV Love School, Dance Deewane Juniors and Temptation Island India, and featured in the Hindi films Mubarakan, 1921 and Tera Kya Hoga Lovely.
 In 2021, he participated in Bigg Boss 15 and emerged as the 2nd runner-up.